mgowanlock/gpu_supersmoother/README.md

 # GPU-Accelerated Super Smoother Algorithm

-Accompanying paper, "GPU-Enabled Searches for Periodic Signals of Unknown Shape" is under review.
+Accompanying paper, "GPU-Enabled Searches for Periodic Signals of Unknown Shape" has been accepted for publication in Astronomy and Computing.

 Code authors: Mike Gowanlock and Nat Butler